India–Malta relations: Diasporas

 Catholic Malta does not recognize Hinduism as a religion.
 Hinduism and religions of India origin are described as cults.
 There are no Hindu temples and the Hindu deceased are buried instead of being cremated which is very upsetting to the global Hindu community.

 Economic relations

+Indian merchants have a long history of trading in the region.
+Trade that started under Persian Emperor Cyrus (600–530 BCE).
+The trade was initially by land before moving to sea.
 The Maltese government encourages Indian firms to set up business in Malta.
 In order to attract Indian businesses Malta has offered various incentives to Indian companies.
 Malta has also signed a bilateral trade agreement with the Indian government, for the avoidance of double taxation.
+Maltese and European Trade missions frequent India as India ranks fifth in Industrial out put and a global economy and after China, India is the world's second largest buyer's market.
+Estimated 112 Indian firms have invested between Euro 60 to Euro 100 million in Malta.
+In the lead among Indian firms investing in Malta are Aurobindo and Torrent Pharmaceuticals that together have estimated Euro 50 to Euro 60 million in Malta.
+Indian investment has created hundred of jobs for the local Maltese.
+In 2022 India exported goods worth Euro 251.63 million to Malta and India Imported items worth Euro 25.75 million in return.

 High level visits

+Maltese Prime Minister George Borg Olivier visited India in November 1969, in what was the first visit by a Maltese prime minister after independence on 21 September 1964 and after the establishment of diplomatic relations between Malta and India on 10 March 1965.

 Maltese Prime Minister Eddie Fenech Adami visited India in 1989.
 India and Malta later exchanged presidential visits: Indian President Ramaswamy Venkataraman visited Malta in 1990, and Maltese President Ċensu Tabone visited India in 1992.
-In March 2005, Maltese Foreign Minister Michael Frendo visited India for a period of six days.
+In March 2005, Maltese Foreign Minister Michael Frendo visited India for six days.

-In November 2013, the Maltese Foreign Minister George Vella met Shri Salman Khurshid, on the side-lines of ASEM meeting in New Delhi.
-In February 2015 (05-07), Leo Brincat, Minister for Sustainable Development visited India to participate in the Delhi Sustainable Development Summit.
+In November 2013, Maltese Foreign Minister George Vella met Salman Khurshid, on the side-lines of Asia–Europe Meeting meeting in New Delhi.
+In February 2015, Leo Brincat, Minister for Sustainable Development visited India to participate in the Delhi Sustainable Development Summit.